-After the gorilla tracking experience one may opt to visit the local community.
+After the mountain gorilla trek experience, you may opt to visit the local community.
 Here you can engage in activities like food tasting, local beer testing, coffee and tea processing, visiting the pygmies locally known as the Batwa.
-The Batwa lived in the forests of Bwindi before it was gazatted as a National park in 1991.
+The Batwa lived in the forests of Bwindi before it was gazetted as a National park in 1991.

-One can also visit the local schools and orphanages around Bwindi national park.
+One can also visit the local schools and orphanages around Bwindi Impenetrable National park.
 You will find groups of local people skilled in making arts and crafts.
 Lastly you can visit the local healers who use herbs from the forest to cure diseases.

-- While Gorilla Trekking, stay at least seven meters from the gorillas; retreat if they approach
+- Stay at least seven meters from the gorillas; retreat if they approach

 - Wash your hands before setting out

-- Do not eat or drink when near the gorillas
+- Do not eat or drink when near the Mountain gorillas

 - Keep your voice low – if you are to interact do it in soft voice